 Why Grabben Gullen?

-The name Grabben Gullen is from Wiradjuri language and means “small waters”, a name chosen due to the numerous small streams in the area which feed into the Lachlan River.
+The name Grabben Gullen is from Aboriginal language and means “small waters”, a name chosen due to the numerous small streams in the area which feed into the Lachlan River.
 These streams and their associated riparian zones are ideal locations in the landscape to achieve the aims of biodiversity connectivity for wildlife, as well as improving water quality for downstream communities and farm productivity.
 They are contiguous, clearly identifiable, and often parts of the farm landholders are prepared to manage differently within the context of their overall farm plan.

 Grabben Gullen was identified as a focus area for RoC due to the high level of interest the farming community has expressed in addressing soil and habitat loss as contributors to declining water quality, as well as shade and shelter for farm animals and wildlife.
 The project will build on works already undertaken in the region over a number of years, by extending and enhancing riparian rehabilitation works.
 We know that community engagement increases over time once there are ‘runs on the board’, and as we are already well known in the region through our Boorowa River Recovery and Crookwell work, we can get immediately started.